 Monday Tuesday Wednesday Thursday Friday Weekends Before 10am Some members like to get started virtually and on their own before 10am.
-Sometimes but not often, there are trainings taking place virtually and in-person.
-10am- 3:30pm There is a staff support hour today you can attend if you have questions ACT member led media discussion today about a current event related to our work ACT Members can serve in-person during this time, leading and preparing for trainings, doing outreach, and participating in learning activities with their teammates.
+Sometimes but not often , there are trainings taking place virtually and in-person during this time.
+The office is closed The for in-person service today.
+10am- 3:30pm CUS Office Open There is a staff support hour today you can attend if you have questions ACT member leads a media discussion today about a current event related to our work ACT Members can serve in-person during this time, leading and preparing for trainings, doing outreach, and participating in learning activities with their teammates.
 Most trainings take place during this time.
 CUS Office Open Mandatory All-Team Meeting, Tuesdays from 10:30am-12pm, this is virtual but can be attended in-person ACT Members can serve in-person during this time, leading and preparing for trainings, doing outreach, and participating in learning activities with their teammates.
 Most trainings take place during this time.
-There are staff and peer-led support hours today you can attend if you have questions ACT Members can serve in-person during this time, leading and preparing for trainings, doing outreach, and participating in learning activities with their teammates.
+CUS Office Open There are staff and peer-led support hours today you can attend if you have questions ACT Members can serve in-person during this time, leading and preparing for trainings, doing outreach, and participating in learning activities with their teammates.
 Most trainings take place during this time.
-ACT Members can serve in-person during this time, leading and preparing for trainings, doing outreach, and participating in learning activities with their teammates.
+CUS Office Open ACT Members can serve in-person during this time, leading and preparing for trainings, doing outreach, and participating in learning activities with their teammates.
 Every other week Book Club is today, where the whole team reads and discusses a book related to our work Most trainings take place during this time.
 The office is closed for in-person service today.
 ACT members usually work virtually on their own or with teammates over Zoom to prepare for trainings.
 Sometimes ACT members do outreach activities in-person today.
-Some trainings might take place today, usually between 9am and 5pm.
+Some trainings might take place Fridays, usually between 9am and 5pm.
 Some ACT members choose to serve virtually on their own, usually taking care of administrative tasks, wrapping up loose ends from the previous week, or preparing for the next week.
-There are rarely weekend events or activities the team does together.
-You should not rely on weekend availability to meet service hour requirements.
-After 3:30pm Some members like to serve virtually and on their own in the evenings.
-Sometimes there are trainings taking place virtually and in the community.
+There are occasionally weekend events or activities the team does together.
+You should not rely on weekend availability to meet After 3:30pm Some members like to serve v Sometimes there are trainings service hour requirements.